mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 </ol>

-<ins>Create S3 bucket</ins>
+### <ins>S3 bucket</ins>
 <br>
 The Amazon S3 service lets you to store data as .csv files inside directories or buckets.
-For this task, one S3 bucket will be made to act as the target for the DMS migration task.
-It will essentially act as staging area in the middle of the pipeline, before data is finally to the final target MySQL database.
+For this task, one S3 bucket will be made to act as the target for the DMS migration task (more on that soon).
+It will essentially act as staging area in the middle of the pipeline, before the data finally reaches the final target MySQL database.
 During the full load, data from the source is stored in a .csv titled with the prefix <i>LOAD</i>.
 Once changes are made to the data at the source, a separate file containing this CDC data (titled with a timestamp) is also added to the same bucket folder.

-To create a bucket, go to the S3 management console in AWS and click <>Create bucket<>.
-In the set-up, untick the <i>Block all public access</i></li> box (this isn't usually advisable, but for this project this is to avoid any potential bugs).
+To create a bucket, go to the S3 management console in AWS and click <i>Create bucket</i>.
+In the set-up, untick the <i>Block all public access</i></li> box (this isn't usually advisable, but for this project do so to minimise the chances of connection issues).

-<ins>Set up DMS (Data Migration Service)</ins>
+### <ins>DMS (Data Migration Service)</ins>
 <br>
-DMS allows you to migrate data between two different locations.
+DMS lets you to migrate data between two different locations.
 For this project, we will be using DMS to migrate data from our source PostgreSQL database to our S3 bucket.
-To do so, we need to create a <b>replication instance</b> (which connects the RDS PostgreSQL to S3), <b>two endpoints</b> and <b>a migration task (which defines the objectives)</b>.
+To do so, we need to create a <b>replication instance</b> (which connects the RDS PostgreSQL database to the S3 bucket), <b>two endpoints</b> and <b>a migration task</b> (which will move data from RDS to S3).

 To create the replication instance:
 <ol>